RedCoolBeans/dockerlint/.github/PULL_REQUEST_TEMPLATE.md

 ### Steps to reproduce/test case

-_Please provide necessary steps and relevant parts of your Dockkerfile below for reproduction of this issue_
+_Please provide necessary steps and relevant parts of your Dockerfile below for reproduction of this issue_

 <!--